-A Yankee legislature in the 1930s didn’t trust Boston’s Irish politicians to regulate bars and restaurants — and imposed a cap on the number of liquor licenses in the city.
+According to political legend, a Yankee legislature in the 1930s didn’t trust Boston’s Irish politicians to regulate bars and restaurants — and imposed a cap on the number of liquor licenses in the city.
 Those limits, which require legislative action to change, now stand at about 350 beer-and-wine licenses and 675 full liquor licenses.
-The numbers have not kept up as Boston’s economy and population recovered from the miasma of the 1970s and as the American gastronomic scene matured.
+The numbers have crept up a little over time, but not enough to keep up as Boston’s economy and population recovered from the miasma of the 1970s and as the American gastronomic scene matured.